s-ccs/pyedfread/Readme.md

     >>> events = edf.trials2events(events, messages)

-pyedfread allows to select which meta data you want to read from your edf file.
+edfread allows to select which meta data you want to read from your edf file.
 This happens through the 'filter' argument of edf.pread / edfread.fread.
 It can contain a list of 'message' identifiers.
 A message identifier in the EDF is trial metadata injected into the data stream during eye tracking.
 If